Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ```
 ### get a list of all the customer email addresses

-Write a function called `get all customers`, the function should take the data array as an argument and should return a list of customer email addresses.
+Write a function called `get all customers`, the function should take the data array as an argument and should return a list of sorted customer email addresses.
 The list must have no duplicates.

 e.g.
 ```